-One of the hardest things for many people when they first start freelancing is learning to be productive.
+One of the hardest things for many people when they first start freelance writing is learning to be productive.
 Of course there are also those assholes who struggle to STOP working all the time, but this post is not for them.
 (If you’re one of those assholes, I love you, but you can just go and stand in the corner and feel smug for the duration of this blog post.)
 For the rest of us, the struggle is real.

 There’s no more rota for you to adhere to, or boss expecting you to show up between 9 and 5, or any risk of being fired if you decide to start work a couple of hours later than normal.
 All of a sudden, it’s all on you.
 And fuck, is that scary.
 Awesome, yes.
 But also scary.
-Like could-be-your-downfall scary.
+Like, could-be-your-downfall scary.

 Having productive working days has been my biggest struggle since day one.
 However, I’ve gotten a lot better since I started my business over two years ago.
 Back then, I would sit around twitching over the fact that I had five articles to write by the end of the day.
-Shit SEO articles, mind — things that would take me 20 minutes max to write — but still.
+Shit SEO articles, mind – things that would take me 20 minutes max to write – but still.
 I knew if I just banged out those articles first thing in the morning, I could spent the rest of the day kicking back.
-Or doing other productive work more like, because productivity begets productivity, don’t you know?
+Or doing other productive work, because productivity begets productivity, don’t you know?